 Federal Student Loans: The Different Types

 The federal student loan landscape has changed over the years.
-Today only one category of this these loans continues to lend new money.
+Today only one category of these loans continues to lend new money.
 This is the William D. Ford Federal Direct Loan Program.

 However, depending on your circumstances—your income, whether you are an undergraduate or graduate student and so forth—there are different William D. Ford loan amounts and types to apply for.